 Major retailer Banana Republic is leaving Chicago when its lease expires in 2023, according to Fox 32.
-Although the store may still be visible in outlets in the suburb, it will no longer be at the Michigan Avenue store.
+Although the store may still be visible in suburban outlets, it will no longer be at the Michigan Avenue store.

 2022, Citadel Hedge Fund, Caterpillar, and Boeing

 Airplane manufacturer Boeing’s Corporate headquarter is leaving downtown Chicago for a suburb in Washington, D.C.